 Have we finally found the fountain of youth?

-Let’s take a look at why you should consider dark chocolate the
+Let’s take a look at why you might consider dark chocolate the fountain of youth.

 Dark chocolate contains antioxidants